Atlantic.Net review: should it be your next scaling partner?

 I won’t go into too much detail about all the other pricing aspects, but you should know that Atlantic.Net does this pay-as-you-go thing, so there isn’t a money-back policy in place.

 The lowest prices apply to annual subscriptions, with 36-month subscriptions being a bit cheaper ($4.00/month for the most affordable plan) and monthly subscriptions more expensive.
 Hourly payments are available as well.

 The bottom line is that Atlantic.Net offers quite a lot in terms of resources.
 Not a lot of providers can give you up to 192GB of RAM.
 Or 3840GB of SSD storage, for that matter.
 Cloud VPS can be affordable, but dedicated servers cost quite a bit.
 Even so, this provider has the necessary infrastructure to take your project to the next level.

-Whether Atlantic.Net is easy to use or not depends on whether you go for unmanaged services or service management.
+Atlantic.Net's ease of use depends on whether you go for unmanaged or managed services.
 Right from the get-go, the provider gives you full root access to the server so that you configure it however you like.
 Even so, it’s not complicated for a seasoned user.

 In terms of management, the control panel is the one that makes a difference, and Atlantic.Net’s is not so hard to navigate.
 You have several categories for servers, snapshots, block storage, DNS, IPs, and of course, account info on the left-side menu.
 From there, you can access everything you need to manage your server(s).

 If you want to add a new server, the process is pretty straightforward.
 In the main control panel, click on the button that says +Add Server.
 Give it a name, choose the operating system, and pick a data center so that the server is closest to your target audience.
 And voila!